tkiat/my-writings-public/blog/software-dev/tools/shell-limit-md-cols.md

 Please visit this [link](https://github.com/BurntSushi/ripgrep).
 You <a href="noob">link</a>.
 ```

 And the thing is, a user doesn't see the URL and HTML tags right?
-We should exclude the link from the result like this.
+We should filter out all HTML tags and Markdown images into something like this.

 ```
 Please visit this link.
 You noob.